 - In the case of separated parents, requests can be made by both legal guardians to meet their child’s teacher(s) individually for parent/teacher meetings

-- requests can be made by parents to meet support teachers / resource teachers where appropriate
+- Requests can be made by parents to meet support teachers where appropriate

 Meetings may take place in classrooms, support rooms or communally in the PE Hall.
 The teachers use prepared guidelines for the meetings and collaborate in advance about the progress of individual children.
 A short written record of the meeting is maintained by each teacher.